 Go applications can maintain thousands of goroutines concurrently.
 A goroutine is similar to a thread in Java, but it requires a lot less memory.

 Golang was designed to be easy for programmers to learn in a short period of time.
 It focuses on efficiency instead of elaborate coding mechanisms and features.

 These are just a few of the reasons developers are turning to Golang instead of Java for their current enterprise projects.
-Java, however, remains the preferred programming language for Android projects.
-Whether or not Golang or a similar language will overtake Java in the future still remains to be seen.

 If you’d like to learn more about Golang and whether or not it might be the best language for your current project, contact us.
 We’d be happy to help!